 - the Broads Authority in the Norfolk Broads

-- the Council of the Isles of Scilly, for land on the Isles of Scilly
+- the Council of the Isles of Scilly for land on the Isles of Scilly

-Appeal a hedgerow notice
+Appeal a hedgerow decision

 - a replacement notice, telling you to replace a hedgerow you’ve already removed